 \section{Representation evolution in iris recognition}

-Over the last 20 years, representation of the iris texture in iris recognition has evolved from classic handcrafted features to modern representation learning in deep learning.
+Over the last 20 years, representation of the iris texture for iris recognition has evolved from classic handcrafted features to modern representation learning using deep learning.

-\textbf{Classic handcrafted features}\\ The richness and randomness in the iris texture make simple statistics such as Gabor wavelets with Hamming distance very effective \cite{DaugmanInformationTheory}.
-Representation in the Gabor complex-valued responses allow us to capture rich details of the iris texture in terms of both spectral and spatially localized properties \cite{DaugmanEncyclopedia}.
-Both coarsely-quantized phase \cite{DaugmanFirstPaper} and precise phase \cite{IrisCodeAnalysis} of the Gabor response can create stable bit streams for a given eye, yet are highly-unique for different eyes.
+\textbf{Classic handcrafted features}\\ The richness and stochasticity of the iris texture lends itself to the application of Gabor wavelets with Hamming distance for comparing iris images \cite{DaugmanInformationTheory}.
+Complex-valued Gabor responses capture the rich details of the iris texture in terms of both spectral and spatially localized properties \cite{DaugmanEncyclopedia}.
+Both coarsely-quantized phase \cite{DaugmanFirstPaper} and precise phase \cite{IrisCodeAnalysis} of the Gabor response can create stable bit streams for a given eye, which are, nevertheless, sufficiently different across different eyes.
 The efficiency of phase encoding in a complex-valued space is reinforced through many other descriptors that have subsequently evolved ~\cite{IrisCodeAnalysis,irisPhaseDFT,irisPhaseDCT,IrisZM,OptimalIrisCode}.
-Miyazawa \emph{et al.} and Monro \emph{et al.} encoded phase components in 2D Discrete Fourier Transforms (DFTs) and 2D Discrete Cosine Transforms (DCTs) to extract the phase code for representing iris information \cite{irisPhaseDFT,irisPhaseDCT}.
+Miyazawa \emph{et al.} and Monro \emph{et al.} encoded phase components in 2D Discrete Fourier Transforms (DFTs) and 2D Discrete Cosine Transforms (DCTs) to extract a phase code for representing iris information \cite{irisPhaseDFT,irisPhaseDCT}.
 Similarly, Tan \emph{et al.} encoded Zernike moments-based phase features which are computed from partially overlapping regions to more effectively accommodate local pixel region variations in the normalized iris images \cite{IrisZM}.
-Departing from the complex-valued phase-based encoding, some notable works compute ordinal measures \cite{irisOrdinalMeasures}, a compressive sensing theory \cite{IrisCompressiveSensing} and a deformation field \cite{IRINA} to represent irises.
+Departing from the complex-valued phase-based encoding, some notable works harness ordinal measures \cite{irisOrdinalMeasures}, compressive sensing theory \cite{IrisCompressiveSensing} and deformation field \cite{IRINA} to represent irises.

-The main disadvantage of the handcrafted features is their non data-driven nature, which requires significant expert knowledge without assuring their optimality on the iris data.
-This paves the way for automatic feature learning, a.k.a modern representation learning, in deep networks.
+The use of handcrafted features has certain advantages.
+One of the biggest advantages is the use of domain knowledge gained over a period of time to focus on the biological and physical processes constituting iris recognition.
+For example, algorithms such as IrisCode \cite{Daugman03} are based on a deep understanding of the iris structure.
+Modern representation learning approaches using deep networks provide another perspective in designing iris features by automatically learning representations directly from data \cite{CNNMinutiae}.